 In fact, using a swap file on a RAM disk does not cause any significant increase in CPU utilization.
 Disabling the swap file on the RAM disk essentially makes sense if there is a physical high-speed (SSD) drive where the system hosts a classic swap file or SWAP partition or if problems are detected with zRAM enabled.

 NOTE: Important!
-The use of Flash drives and hard disk drives designed for archival recording to host a swap file or SWAP partition is improbable.
+We recommend that you do not use flash drives or hard disk drives with SMR shingle magnetic recording technology to host a swap file or SWAP partition.
 Such devices are not designed for either frequent random (non-sequential) data access or multiple overwrite cycles.

 2. NAT hardware accelerator.